mdanish0320/teaching-class/JP-BE-PY-batch-2/class_24/permission.md

 ## Migrations and Superuser Setup

+1. **Run Migrations**:

-1. Run the migrations for the guardian package:
+   Execute the following command to apply migrations for the `guardian` package:

    ```bash
    python manage.py migrate
    ```

-2. Create a superuser for accessing the admin interface:
+2. **Create a Superuser**:

+   To access the admin interface, create a superuser account:

    ```bash
    python manage.py createsuperuser